GDPR for Small Businesses: How to Be Compliant in 2021

 - €202 Million, British Airways (2019)

-In order for your small business to be compliant in the year of 2020 and avoid a fine, you have to take into consideration multiple key points within the legal legislation, that can be very time consuming.
+In order for your small business to be compliant and avoid a fine, you have to take into consideration multiple key points within the legal legislation, that can be very time consuming.

 Take a look at the infographic and learn everything you need to know about GDPR for small businesses.